The Mask Tattoo

 Mask Tattoo Design Options

-- Of course, any mask can be designed with other symbols and elements like stars, cherries, clovers, dice, horseshoes, or diamonds.
+- Design elements.
+Of course, any mask can be designed with other symbols and elements like stars, cherries, clovers, dice, horseshoes, or diamonds.
 Add symbols and elements that hold meaning in your life.
 If the cherry blossom defines you, add it to your design.
 A special animal or a cross—whatever holds meaning for you.
 Make your tattoo your own.

 Tips to Remember